 The concept of "rock bottom" can help people describe their experience of recovery from addiction by turning it into a narrative with a clear event that helped turn their life around.
 But the idea that we should wait for the disease to get worse before seeking treatment is dangerous.

-Our Addiction A-Z videos feature real voices of real people from key sectors throughout the field talking about substance use disorder.
+The "ABC's of Addiction" videos feature real voices of real people from key sectors throughout the field talking about substance use disorder.
 Impacted families, experts, scientists, advocates, and patients come together to discuss important topics regarding addiction.
 Additional live video content in this series includes forums, hearings, and testimonies from the Hill, where impacted families tell their stories.

 Addiction needs to be treated like a disease.
 Following the disease model helps to change the narrative surrounding substance use disorder.